MuriloZangari/JobsSalaryDataScience/Jobs_Salary_Data_Science.md

 Based on the results of the heat map, we can make the following
 observations:

-- In regards to Entry-level Data Analysts, the lowest average salary is represented by small companies with a hybrid work setup (\\55k).
+- In regards to Entry-level Data Analysis subgroup, the lowest average salary is represented by small companies with a hybrid work setup (\\55k).
 On the other hand, the highest average salary is presented by medium-sized companies working in person with (\\82k).

 - Senior Data Analysts working in large companies in-person receive the